 By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com– 17 April 2014

 In the auto detailing community, lighting for paint correction prior to, during, and after the polishing processes is a subject that is casually discussed.
 However, its importance is second to none because it is crucial to every step of polishing and other surface refinement processes.
 These discussions usually contain a few questions about some aspects of light and lighting.
 However, most discourses tend to lack relevant and necessary information to adequately explore and answer the original topics.

 At some point, a large majority of detailers will have a need to supplement or upgrade the lighting in their shops or garages.
 Mobile detailers will also need to upgrade, requiring lighting that is efficient, sufficient, and portable.

 The need for additional lighting usually presents itself on the fly.
 Consequently, many detailers rush to make a quick purchase, later to find out these lights only really offer more light, not the type of light they truly wanted.
 The money impulsively spent on a fixture that only provides “more light” is better applied to a lighting system that accurately represents paint’s true state.

-The purpose of this series of articles on lighting for paint correction is as follows:
+The purposes of this article on lighting for paint correction are as follows:

 1. To explain the basic concepts behind the science of how light works.